gstanden/orabuntu-lxc/README.md

 ```
 The scripts can be edited to use other than (/dev/sdb + /dev/sdc) for example (/dev/sdg + /dev/sdk).

 There are scripts in distro subdirectories to create the required ZFS storage pools for all supported Orabuntu-LXC distros (CentOS, Fedora, RedHat, Ubuntu and Oracle Linux).
+For RedHat 7 and CentOS 7 the scripts build ZFS from source which takes a few minutes to complete.

 Step 7